 Please call free – 0800 707 6229 - for Huge Extra Savings on Holidays to Peru

-This huge canyon in the Andes is a great place to spot the elusive Condors.
+The Peruvian Grand Canyon - this huge magnificent natural wonder in the Andes is a great place to spot the elusive Condors.

 Explore the marine wildlife and walk on water at the iconic Uros Islands, or as they’re more commonly called, the floating islands.

 This beautiful Colonial City is the gateway to Machu Pichu.
 Wander the main plaza, visit the Tread Right support weaving centre or feed your sweet tooth with a visit to the chocolate museum.

 Built around 1450 at the height of the Incan Empire, Machu Picchu is a UNESCO World Heritage Site and one of the seven wonders of the new world.